nhsconnect/document-store-prototype/README.md

    aws ssm get-parameter --name /prs/{ENVIRONMENT}/user-input/basic-auth-password --with-decryption
 ```

+### Managing Cognito Users

+There are commands available for creating and deleting Cognito users.
+You will need to assume a role with permission to
+create and delete users in the relevant AWS account before running them.

+`./tasks create-cognito-user ${username} ${password}`
+`./tasks delete-cognito-user ${username}`

 ## Testing

 The `test` source set contains unit tests.
 These don't have any dependencies on infrastructure or external services.